 Laptop and iPad users must have a current SUNY Erie ID card and an active campus network account.

 - Late Returns: The owner of the ID used to borrow an item is responsible for its return.
 Please check the due date stamped in the borrowed items and return them on or before that date.

 - Lost Materials: If an item is lost, please contact the library immediately.
 An item not returned four weeks after its due date is considered lost, and a bill will be sent to the borrower for its cost, plus a $10 billing fee.
-If an item designated as lost is returned, the borrower will be responsible for paying the late fines.
 All fees and fines are nonrefundable.

 - If an item is out of print and no cost can be determined, the borrower will be charged $20 for paperbacks and $40 for hardbound and the $10 billing fee.
 Audiovisual material will be billed at the replacement cost.

 Sign into Primo, the library's catalog and discovery platform, using your SUNY Erie network account, search for the desired item, and click the Request/Resource Sharing link in the item's record to complete the request.

 Detailed instruction can be found on our Library Resource Center website.